joshnuss/xuber2/README.md

 # XUber

-A reference design of a ride sharing application (eg Uber, Lyft, etc)
+A reference design for a ride sharing application (similar to Uber & Lyft)

 ## Overview